Alaska Cruise Fishing Excursions & Charters

 Ketchikan, Alaska Fishing Charters

-Ketchikan Alaska is known as the Salmon Capital of the World, and this is one of the best areas if you want to fish for Salmon in Alaska.
+A Ketchikan cruise ship fishing excursion should be near the top of your list when considering which port to setup a fishing excursion out of.
+It's known as the Salmon Capital of the World, and this is one of the best areas if you want to fish for Salmon in Alaska.
 In Ketchikan, you can expect to have access to all five salmon species plus other species.

 Alaska Strike Zone Sportfishing sails out of Knudson Cove Marina and offers 4-hour, 6-hour, or 8-hour fishing trips for Salmon, Halibut, or both.
 Ketchikan is home to all five species of Pacific Salmon and the calmer waters are ideal for Salmon and Halibut.
 There is also a large population of Rockfish here too.
 All are drawn in by the bait fish who love the calmer and shallower waters of the Inside Passage.